 Stephanie Beatriz, actress and mentor of a new generation of film directors

-Actress Stephanie Beatriz returns to comedy on television, a genre that made her famous as detective Rosa Díaz in Brooklyn Nine-Nine and that allows her to mentor a new generation of young film directors looking to make a career in Hollywood.
+The actress Stephanie Beatrice returns to comedy on television, a genre that made her famous as detective Rosa Díaz in Brooklyn Nine-Nine and that allows her to mentor a new generation of young film directors seeking a career in Hollywood.

 Although she told Efe that she is very proud of what she has achieved in the film industry, largely through her own efforts, she recognizes the importance of the support of mentors and friends to get ahead.

-Stephanie films twisted metal in the city of New Orleans, in which he plays one of the main roles along with Anthony Mackie, who is also an executive producer of a series that adapts a video game that was very popular in the 1990s.
+Stephanie films twisted metal in the city of New Orleans, in which he plays one of the main roles together with Anthony Mackiewho is also an executive producer on a series that adapts a video game that was very popular in the 1990s.

 The actress, born in Neuquén (Argentina) 41 years ago, plays Quiet, “a ferocious car thief who acts purely on instinct.”

-“This role requires me to do stunts, wrestling and a lot of things I’ve never done before, including learning to steer with manual shifts,” said Stephanie, who last year voiced the character Mirabel from the animated film Charmfrom Disney Pictures and Walt Disney Animation Studios, winner of the Oscar.
+“This role requires me to do stunts, wrestling and a lot of things I’ve never done before, including learning to steer with manual shifts,” said Stephanie, who last year voiced the character Mirabel from the animated film Charmfrom Disney Pictures and Walt Disney Animation Studios, Oscar winner.

 In 2020 she played Carla in the film adaptation of In the Heightsby the Puerto Rican composer and playwright Lin-Manuel Miranda.